Ichaelus/dead-crumbs/README.md

 - Run integration tests with `bundle exec cucumber`

 Debugging hint: You can disable headless mode for javascript tests with `CHROME_HEADLESS=false bundle exec cucumber`.

-## ToDos

-### General

-* Hide the file upload behind an icon

-### Key Generation
-* If only one user is present, give him all keys
-* If multiple users are connected to the same "room" (URL, websocket), key parts are distributed to them

-### Key Combination
-* If only one user is present, he needs to upload all (k) key parts to get the secret code
-* If multple users are connected to the same "room", they must submit their parts (using a websocket).
-  Once k keys were submitted, they are all distributed